alexponi/test_job/README.md

 # Test job

-This is the test job Alexander Ponikarovsky
+This is the test job by Alexander Ponikarovsky